 Open Data – now what?
 Applying principles of openness and collaboration in strategy and practice

-We look forward to welcoming you to Stockholm for two days packed with #OpenGLAM thoughts, strategies, ideas and inspiration!
+Thank you for joining us in Stockholm, we had two days packed with #OpenGLAM thoughts, strategies, ideas and inspiration!

 DAY 1: Monday, September 16th, 11:30-20:00